maxproske/learn-next-app-router/README.md

 - Next 16+ uses Turbopack by default.
 To opt-out, use the `--webpack` option on `dev` and `build` commands.
 - Much **boundaries**, streaming, and serverless.
 2 opposing modes: parts of a route can be in a functioning and non-functioning state.
 And in a loading or resolved state.
 And in a static or dynamic state.
 All without blocking the rest of the page.
 Imo there are more important things than caching.
+- Next 16 finally fixes the "magic"/confusing fetch-based caching from the "classic" App Router and makes caching explicit and optional.

 ## Inside the `app` directory